kbase/workspace_deluxe/docsource/resourcereqs.rst

 time (see :ref:`disk_usage` below).
 The faster the drive on which the temp files directory is located, the faster the workspace will process large TOs.

+.. _serverthreads:

 server-threads
 ^^^^^^^^^^^^^^
 **server-threads** determines how many threads the server will run, which determines the maximum number of concurrent serviced connections.
 If more than this number of connections occur at the same time, they will be processed in the order received. **server-threads** dictates how much memory and disk space is needed for the server as a whole - see :ref:`memory_usage` and :ref:`disk_usage` below.

+.. _minmaxmemory:

 min-memory and max-memory
 ^^^^^^^^^^^^^^^^^^^^^^^^^